darrenburns/textual-autocomplete/README.md

 to an item being selected.

 An item is selected when it's highlighted in the dropdown, and you press Enter or Tab.

+Pressing Enter simply fills the value in the dropdown, whilst Tab fills the value and then shifts focus from the input.